mkolopanis/py21cmwedge/README.md

 * Beam_Gridding

    A comparison of how this package and FHD grid the Beam, a single baseline and two baselines onto the UV plane.

+* Rotation_Synthesis

+   A demonstration of how rotation synthesis is handled at the [u,v,w] level with this package

 *  UVF_Uniform_Comparion